Exact nuclear norm, completion and decomposition for random overcomplete tensors via degree-4 SOS: Introduction

 Typically, a matrix $X$ which is a part of the construction of a feasible solution will need to satisfy a combination of linear constraints and a spectral norm bound.
 To satisfy the linear constraints, our construction for $X$ will frequently use the following framework: \begin{itemize} \item Solve a linear equation $Ay = b$ for $y\in \mathbb{R}^{k\cdot t}$ \item Rearrange $y$ into a $(k\times t)$-dimensional matrix $Y$ \item Multiply $Y$ by some matrices or rearrange the entries in a certain nice way (for example, if $Y$ is an $n^2\times n^2$ matrix we may consider the matrix $Y'_{(a, b), (a', b')} = Y_{(a, b'), (a', b)}$).
 Apply these operations multiple times in any order. \end{itemize} We then need to bound the spectral norm of the resulting matrix $X$.
 For such operations it is usually not very hard to get good Frobenius norm bounds for $X$ in terms of the norm of $b$, since any entry rearrangement or matrix reshaping has no effect on the Frobenius norm.

 However, to the best of our knowledge there is no general technique which would allow one to get tight spectral norm bounds for matrix $X$ in terms of the initial vector $b$.

+Note that in contrast to approximate setup, or the case of orthogonal components, already $\mathcal{A}$ involves some nontrivial correction terms $\alpha_i, \beta_i, \gamma_i$.
+Every transition in the diagram~\eqref{diagram:difficulty} induces a new level of corrections that builds on top of previous ones.
+Therefore, on every step of our proof we need to prove sufficiently tight norm bounds and have sufficiently explicit understanding of the corrections constructed on the previous steps.
+At the final steps of the proof we need to keep track and prove norm bounds for $\sim 1000$ correction terms, which is completely infeasible without an appropriate technique.

 To overcome this technical challenge, we introduce a class of \textit{inner product (IP) graph matrices} inspired by the \textit{graph matrices} studied in~\cite{planted-clique-graph-matrices, graph-matrix-bounds, cai-potechin}.
-We show that all the matrices involved in our constructions can be approximated by IP graph matrices up to an error with small Frobenious norm.
+We show that all the matrices involved in our constructions can be approximated by IP graph matrices up to an error with a small Frobenious norm.
 Each IP graph matrix corresponds to a colored diagram.
 We show that all the operations sketched above correspond to some simple transformations of the corresponding diagrams.
-Moreover, we prove that simple combinatorial properties of the diagrams, such as color-connectivity, imply norm bounds for the corresponding matrices.
+Norm bounds using graph matrices and tensor networks usually require \emph{significant case analysis}, which is by far infeasible in our problem.
+The crucial benefit of IP graph matrices is the fact that simple combinatorial properties of the diagrams, such as color-connectivity, imply norm bounds for the corresponding matrices, and so \emph{almost no case analysis is needed}.
+Furthermore, instead of keeping track of $\sim 1000$ correction terms, we just need to \emph{keep track of simple combinatorial properties} of their diagrams and verify that applied transformations preserve these properties.